 First, DOE notes that thermal efficiency is embedded as part of electricity source energy factor, as well as the other fuel source energy multiplier.
 Further, DOE does not share the concern that the use of fossil fuels for backup power by a utility when intermittent renewable energy is not available will frustrate the 2030 goal of 100 percent reduction in the use of fossil fuel-generated energy.
 Compliance with the requirements leading up to 2030 (i.e., 55 percent in FY 2010-2014, 65 percent in FY 2015-2019, 80 percent in FY 2020-2024, and 90 percent in FY 2025-2029) is determined on an annual basis, and DOE believes it is reasonable to continue to apply that approach to the 100 percent reduction requirement after 2030.
 Even though fossil fuels may be used by a utility as backup power during certain times of the day or year when a renewable resource is not available, surplus renewable energy provided at other times will offset fossil fuel consumption for use elsewhere.

 In the NOPR, “primary electrical energy use” was a term used only in the definitions of “electricity source energy factor” and “fossil fuel consumption for electricity generation.”
-The latter term is not included in the final rule, and the definition of “electricity source energy factor” has been modified and no longer refers to “primary electrical energy use,” eliminating the need to redefine the term.
+The latter term is not included in the today’s rule, and the definition of “electricity source energy factor” has been modified and no longer refers to “primary electrical energy use,” eliminating the need to redefine the term.

-The definition of “electricity source energy factor” has been simplified in today’s rule.
-Electricity source energy factor is the multiplier used to account for fuel conversion losses and transmission and distribution losses associated with electricity generated from fossil fuels.
-For today’s rule, the factor to be used is 0.316.
+The definition of “electricity source energy factor” has been simplified in this proposed rule.
+Electricity source energy factor is defined as the multiplier used to account for fuel conversion losses and transmission and distribution losses associated with electricity generated from fossil fuels.
+For this proposed rule, the factor to be used is 0.316.
 This represents the average efficiency of fossil fuel generation in 2008 as described in the NOPR.
 The electricity source energy factor was used to help convert CBECS and RECS site energy data to source energy in Tables 1-4 of Appendix A as described in the preamble section on source energy.

 EEI argued that it is inconsistent to use estimates for going “upstream” for electricity but not for direct use of fossil fuels.
 (EEI, No. 10 at p.
 6) DOE has added an “other fuels source energy multiplier” to the equation for various fuels other than electricity to determine the fossil fuel-generated energy consumption of the proposed building.
 These multipliers were used by ORNL when converting the CBECS site energy use data to source-based fossil fuel generated energy consumption, so the multipliers also need to be included in the calculation for the proposed building.
 The multipliers account for distribution and other losses that occur between the time the fuel provider takes delivery and final delivery to the building site as measured at the meter, and provides consistency with the adjustment for electricity.
 The “other fuels source energy multipliers” do not include well-head, mine-mouth, or bulk fuel transportation losses.